Short-Term Rental Tax Remittance

 The 14-Day Rule

-Every property owner should know about the 14-day rule, which means a rental property is tax-exempt if the owner rents it out for no more than 14 days.
+Every short-term rental owner should know about the 14-day rule, which means a rental property is tax-exempt if the owner rents it out for no more than 14 days.
 The owner is also required to stay in the property for 14 days or more once per year.
 This rule goes for renting a room in your home, too.
 Chances are that most vacation rental property owners will go over the 14-day limit, and will thus owe taxes.

-Tax Deductions for Rental Property Owners
+Tax Deductions for Short-Term Rental Property Owners

 There are also guest service fees that are charged to the guests if the property owner uses a rental management service, which is also tax-deductible.
 The property owner should receive a 1099 showing the rental income and the property owner/manager fees that were associated with the property rentals.
 It’s important for vacation rental owners to keep receipts and records for every item that they’re planning to deduct, whether it’s for interior paint or new towels.
 Even if a homeowner only rents a room in their home, they can deduct a portion of their mortgage interest when paying the taxes for the room rental.